AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheapest Minimum Coverage Car Insurance in Chicago

-For minimum coverage, Auto-Owners has the best rates in Chicago, with an average annual premium of $528 per year — that’s 37 percent cheaper than the city average.
+For minimum coverage, Auto-Owners has the best rates in Chicago.
 State Farm and COUNTRY Financial have the next cheapest rates for minimum coverage.

 CompanyAnnual Chicago AverageMonthly Chicago Average